sonalibante/control_repo/README.md

 Lets switch to root with: `sudo su -`

 default username and password would be : `Vagrant` .
 But keep public_key in .vagrant folder handy to log in to ssh.

+##  Puppetserver Setup

+Install puppet from any of the relese at: https://yum.puppetlabs.com/ With command        : `yum install <link to the release>`

+I used r10k module to in gem to link my git with server code.

+To start server     : `systemctl start puppetserver`

+To stop             : `systemctl start puppetserver`

+To check status     : `systemctl status puppetserver`

+To start my agent   : `puppet agent -p`